polyfit (var* Coeff, var* Data, int Length, int Order, var Weight) : var

 Correlation coefficient, normally in the 0..1 range.
 Gives the similarity of the price curve and the polynomial.

-coeff - set to the coefficients of the polynomial, in the order of their index, starting with coeff.
+Coeff - set to the coefficients of the polynomial, in the order of their index, starting with

-Returns the value of the polynom with the given coefficients at a given bar number.
+Returns the value of the polynomial with the given coefficients at a given

 - Polynomials of order 1 (straight line), 2 (parabola), or 3 are useful for price change predictions.
 Higher order polynomials are unlikely to give good predictions.